 You can mock-up some book covers featuring your shortlisted titles and see which you think looks best.
 Show the covers to people and note their reaction.
 Ask people to rate them in order.
 Make sure you ask enough people, and people in your target market, not just your mum and dad.

-In 2005, the publishing company Lulu asked a British statistician, Dr Atai Winkler, to analyse which factors make a successful title.
+For example, in 2005 the publishing company Lulu sponsored a British statistician, Dr Atai Winkler, to analyse which factors make for a bestselling title.

-Winkler gathered the titles of seven hundred novels from a fifty year period and compared them on eleven different attributes, ranging from the number of words in the title to whether the title contained the name of a person or place.
+Winkler gathered the titles of seven hundred novels from a fifty-year period and compared them on eleven attributes, ranging from the number of words in the title to whether the title contained the name of a person or place.

 Winkler found there were three key differences between bestselling titles and non-bestselling: